simoninireland/introduction-to-epidemics/src/model.md

 We might be interested in **epidemics in general**.
 How do changes in infectiousness affect the spread of the disease?
 What are the relationships between infectiousness and recovery?
-How do different topologies of contacts in a population affect how it spreads?
-What are the effects of different countermeasures, like social distancing, vaccination, or quarantine?
-Are there any patterns in the epidemic, like multiple phases?
-These are quite abstract questions that could be asked of *any* disease, and answering them might tell us about how *all* diseases behave.
+How do different patterns of contacts in a population affect how it spreads?
+What are the effects of different countermeasures, like physical distancing, vaccination, or quarantine?
+Are there any patterns in the epidemic, like multiple waves?
+These are quite abstract questions that could be asked of *any* disease, and answering them might tell us something about how *all* diseases behave -- including those we encountered yet.

 On the other hand, we might be interested in **a specific disease**, or even in **a specific outbreak**.
 How will *this* disease spread in a